Package Functions 📦¶

 Go to this notebook section to see the code in action using Jupyter notebook

-3. Using VBA
+3. Using VBA¶

 If you want to apply some VBA functions on the exported Excel files, you can call the class automate_vba that takes two parameters filepath and macro.

-• macro is the name of the macro that you want to apply on the selected files
+filepathis the path towards as macro-enabled notebook where your macro modules are stored.macrois the name of the macro that you want to apply on the selected files

 Warning